-Visa and Passport information for visitors to Prague, Czech Republic
+Visa & Passport Information for Visitors to Prague, Czech Republic

-Visas are NOT required for stays up to 90 days by citizens of these countries:
+Visas are NOT required for stays up to 90 days by citizens of:

 Australia, Bahamas, Barbados, Bosnia & Herzegovina*, Brazil, Brunei, Canada*, Chile,